(tinctura Cymbopogon citratus)

 Research also confirmed the use as an analgesic and sedative.

-Another study suggests that myrcene, a phyto-chemical in this plant, may act as a site-specific pain reliever.
+Another study suggests that myrcene, a phyto-chemical in this plant, an olefinic natural organic hydrocarbon, may act as a site-specific pain reliever.
 Unlike aspirin and other similar analgesics, which tend to alleviate pain throughout the body, myrcene seems to work only on particular areas.

 Cymbopogon citratus, is one of the most used plants in Brazilian folk medicine, for the treatment of nervous and gastrointestinal disturbances.